AkramOM606/Lane-Detection/README.md

 ```

 ## Configuration
+> [!NOTE]
-### Pre-trained Weights: Ensure that the required pre-trained model weights are placed in the weights/ directory.
+> 1. **Pre-trained Weights:** Ensure that the required pre-trained model weights are placed in the weights/ directory.
-### Customization: Adjust configuration parameters (e.g., file paths, model hyperparameters) in the scripts as needed for your local setup.
+> 2. **Customization:** Adjust configuration parameters (e.g., file paths, model hyperparameters) in the scripts as needed for your local setup.

 ## Contributing
 Contributions are greatly appreciated!
 To contribute: